R-LeBlanc/Final-Project/README.md

 - Educators will be able to auto populate report card comments based on the students’ pronouns, grades, and course.
 Educators will then be able to edit each comment if they wish.
-- The comment bacnk only has english class comments at the moment, will be updated to include other class comments in the future
+- The comment bank only has english class comments at the moment, will be updated to include other class comments in the future

 ![image](https://user-images.githubusercontent.com/69764797/169677617-0be52396-ad2f-4b7e-bd8f-9912aeb1c9e5.png)